Account

 The machine will vary shot elevation between high and low within a configurable range (from 90 to 200).
 This introduces vertical variation so not all balls come at the same height, more closely mimicking real padel play.

-In this mode, the machine fires shots in a repeating sequence: one forehand, one backhand, and then a smash or bandeja.
+In this mode, the machine fires shots in a repeating sequence: one forehand volley, one backhand volley and then a smash or bandeja.
 This simulates common padel rally patterns by mixing regular returns with overhead/attack-style shots.

 Which Machine Should I Choose?